LeeDat03/promptify/README.md

 # <img src="./public/logo.png" alt="logo" style="width:40px; height:40px"/> PROMPTIFY - AI SHARING PROMPT

 Welcome to Promptify, an application that allows users to store and share AI-generated prompts with everyone!
-Whether you're a writer seeking inspiration, a coder looking for coding challenges, or simply someone who enjoys creative prompts, AI Prompt Hub has you covered.
+Whether you're a writer seeking inspiration, a coder looking for coding challenges, or simply someone who enjoys creative prompts, Promptify has you covered.

 ## ✨ Features